The AP Interview: Justice Dept. conducting cyber crackdown

 Monaco said she’s sympathetic to the hard decisions companies must make, in part because she’s had experience confronting criminals’ monetary demands.

-As homeland security and counterterrorism adviser in the Obama administration, she helped craft a policy on Americans held hostage overseas.
-The policy reiterated that ransom payments for hostages were discouraged and illegal, but also made clear that prosecutors didn’t plan to prosecute families who made such payments.
+As homeland security and counterterrorism adviser in the Obama administration, she helped craft new policy on Americans held hostage overseas.
+The policy reiterated that ransom payments for hostages were discouraged and illegal, but also made clear that prosecutors didn’t plan to criminally charge families who made such payments.

 “What it reflects, and frankly what the whole endeavor reflected, was a sense on Lisa’s part that this was an area where you needed an extraordinary balance between policy and humanity,” said Joshua Geltzer, the Biden administrator’s deputy homeland security adviser who worked with Monaco in the Obama White House.